Cospas–Sarsat search and rescue satellite system

 LUTs are ground receiving stations for the satellite transmissions.

-MCCs analyse and distribute distress alerts to the Rescue Coordination Centres (RCC) in the country’s search and rescue region where the beacon is both activated and registered.
+MCCs analyse and distribute distress alerts to the rescue coordination centres (RCC) in the country’s SAR region where the beacon is both activated and registered.

-2. Its signal, with its unique identification number (HEX ID) is transmitted and detected by the nearest satellite overhead.
+- Its signal, with its unique identification number (HEX ID), is transmitted and detected by the nearest satellite overhead.

-If the beacon is activated in the Australian search and rescue region, then the details are forwarded to AMSA’s JRCC in Canberra.
+If the beacon is activated in the Australian SAR region, then the details are forwarded to our JRCC in Canberra.

-5. The JRCC is notified and begins to arrange the search and rescue operation.
+- The JRCC is notified and begins to arrange the SAR operation.

-If your beacon is registered, AMSA will ring your emergency contacts immediately for information regarding your whereabouts.
+- If your beacon is registered, we will ring your emergency contacts immediately for information regarding your whereabouts.